 - Return shipping charges.

 NOTICE: WATER DAMAGE is NOT covered under the terms of our limited warranty.

-- Exposing a ‘3 ATM’ rated or ’30 meter’ or a case back that only says ‘water resistant’ to any moisture or water may very well cause moisture damage to the inside of your watch, as this rating is the MINIMAL rating for water resistance utilized by manufacturers, and is there way of telling you ‘Don’t expose this watch to ANY water.
+- Exposing a ‘3 ATM’ rated or ’30 meter’ or a case back that only says ‘water-resistant’ to any moisture or water may very well cause moisture damage to the inside of your watch, as this rating is the MINIMAL rating for water resistance utilized by manufacturers, and is their way of telling you ‘Don’t expose this watch to ANY water.

 - Fail to close the screw-down crown properly and then immerse the watch in a liquid substance.